George Grosvenor: Family and later years

 Grosvenor was married in April 1932 to Wilma A "Billie" Hibler (1912-2007) in Gilpin County, Colorado.
 They had two sons, George D. Grosvenor (born c.
 1933) and Paul R. Grosvenor (born c.
 1938).

 In January 1938, Grosvenor accepted a job as a biology teacher and the head wrestling coach and assistant basketball coach at Golden High School in Golden, Colorado.
 In March 1938, he announced his retirement from professional football and agreed to become the head football and basketball coach at Centennial High School in Pueblo, Colorado, starting in September 1938.
 During the 1939-1940 academic year, he led the Centennial football team to runner-up status in the Colorado state championship game and the basketball team to a Colorado Class A state championship.

 In February 1942, Grosvenor announced that he would resign his position at Centennial High School in June 1942 to accept a position with the engineering department of the Colorado Fuel and Iron company.
 In 1961, he published a paper about the company's basic oxygen steel-making plant in Pueblo, Colorado.
 In all, Grosvenor spent approximately 30 years with Colorado Fuel and Iron, retiring as the superintendent of steel production.
 He later worked for several years as a consultant to Fundidora Steel in Monterey, Mexico.

 Grosvenor died in 2001 at age 91 in Pueblo.
-His remains were cremated with inurnment at the Ascension Episcopal Church Columbarium in Pueblo.